reactjs/react.dev/beta/src/pages/apis/usestate.md

 * If the new value you provide is identical to the current `state`, as determined by an [`Object.is`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/is) comparison, React will bail out of re-rendering the component and its children.
 However, in some cases React may still need to call your component before discarding the result.

 * Calling the `set` function *during rendering* is only allowed from within the currently rendering component.
 React will discard its output and immediately attempt to render it again with the new state.
 React will do this in a loop until you either stop setting state, or do it too many times.
 This pattern is called "derived state".
-It is uncommon, but you can use it to adjust a piece of state in response to a prop change.
-[See an example below.](#adjusting-derived-state-during-rendering)
+It is uncommon, but you can use it to store information from previous renders.
+[See an example below.](#storing-information-from-previous-renders)

 * In Strict Mode, React will call your updater function twice in order to help you find accidental impurities.
 This is development-only behavior and does not affect production.
 If your updater function is pure (as it should be), this should not affect the logic of your component.
 The result from one of the calls will be ignored.